baronet2/edm_reviews/README.md

 Maybe one day, if I find time to figure out how to use a good API for song metadata, I'll throw this stuff into a dataset and see what can be done with it.

+### Apr 22, 2022
+* Alesso & Zara Larsson - Words

+Pop dance, less focus on darker-sounding drop

+* Asketa & Natan Chaim - Somebody *

+Acoustic intro before progressive house with good momentum, would be even more effective without the lyrics from Gotye's Somebody That I Used To Know

+* AVIRA - Surrender

+Techno, somewhat industrial-sounding but mostly pleasant, nice vocals

+* Cheat Codes - Tell Me You Love Me

+Typical Brazilian Bass, pop vocals with bassline making the song danceable although not very energetic

+* Chico Rose - Losing my Religion

+Not an R.E.M. remake like I expected, midtempo dance pop

+* Dillon Francis, Valentino Khan - Move It *

+I Like To Move It melody turned into tech house, aggressive buildup stands out a bit too much, good variation with the vocals

+* Ferry Corsten - Timeout

+Well-known vocals, upbeat house with some nice synths

+* Firebeatz - Don't stop moving

+Firebeatz's unique synth sound, upbeat house, radio-friendly but not quite memorable enough to be a hit

+* Harris & Ford, Bassjackers - Psycho *

+Inspired by Melbourne Shuffle but surprisingly inaggressive for Bassjackers, good momentum but some sudden transitions

+* Maddix - Culture

+Driving techno tune with long pause at drop for suspense, slightly annoying repeated high note and weird transition halfway into more melodic section

+* Martin Garrix, Justin Mylo, Dewain Whitmore - Find You

+Great acoustic vocals, festival progressive house, change in atmosphere at drop a bit jarring

+* Nirvana - Something In The Way (Illenium Remix)

+A complete twist on the original Nirvana sound, buidlup development gives a sense of chaos, slow trap drop, not as melodic or ornamental as I might have liked

+* Ofenbach - 4U

+Pop dance, marginally danceable but improves with second drop

+* Oomloud - It's tricky

+Run-D.M.C's hit turned into a club-friendly house track

+* Steff da Campo - Hot in here (Öwnboss Remix)

+House original twisted into Brazilian bass drop

+* Swanky Tunes - Never look back

+Long intro before groovy radio-friendly beat

+* Valy Mo - Mess *

+Tech house, interesting start to drop, second drop turns towards a more techno-y vibe for a while

+* Vintage Culture & Goodboys - This Feeling

+Repetitive vocals, melodic house but not as atmospheric as Vintage Culture's recent hits

 ### Apr 15, 2022
 * Bruno Be - Soldiers